parflow/parflow/docs/user_manual/source/files.rst

 defined on a grid consistent with the pressure field grid.
 Only the values needed for the patch are used.
-The choices **OverlandFlow** and **OverlandFlowPFB** both turn on fully-coupled overland flow routing as described in :raw-latex:`\cite{KM06}` and in § `5.5 <#Overland Flow>`__.
+The choices **OverlandFlow** and **OverlandFlowPFB** both turn on fully-coupled overland flow routing as described in [KM06] and in §5.5 :ref:`Overland Flow`.
-The key **OverlandFlow** corresponds to a **Value** key with a positive or negative value, to indicate uniform fluxes (such as rainfall or evapotranspiration) over the entire domain while the key **OverlandFlowPFB** allows a ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 ``.pfb file to contain grid-based, spatially-variable fluxes.
+The key **OverlandFlow** corresponds to a **Value** key with a positive or negative value, to indicate uniform fluxes (such as rainfall or evapotranspiration) over the entire domain while the key **OverlandFlowPFB** allows a ``.pfb`` file to contain grid-based, spatially-variable fluxes.
 The choice ExactSolution specifies that an exact known solution is to be applied as a Dirichlet boundary condition on the respective patch.
 Note that this does not change according to any cycle.
 Instead, time dependence is handled by evaluating at the time the boundary condition value is desired.
 The solution is specified by using a predefined function (choices are described below).
-NOTE: These last three types of boundary condition input is for Richards’ equation cases only!``
+NOTE: These last three types of boundary condition input is for Richards’ equation cases only!

 .. container:: list